Breeze/breeze.github.io/doc-breeze-labs/ajax-post.md

 - $data: contains the data to be sent to the server

 ## Examples

 ### Live POST queries

-A StackOverflow question prompted us to produce [**this plunker example**](http://plnkr.co/edit/TvjvCpjlB1FyglRJinp5?p=info) of an Angular app making POST queries to a cross-origin server.
+A StackOverflow question prompted us to produce <a href="http://plnkr.co/edit/TvjvCpjlB1FyglRJinp5?p=info" target="_blank">**this plunker example**</a> of an Angular app making POST queries to a cross-origin server.
 All app JavaScript is in the *script.js* file.
 Be sure to follow along with the *README.md* which describes the mechanics in detail.

 Features: